PlanQK/planqk-platform-docs/docs/platform_instructions/knowledge_platform.md

 ```

 ## Implementations
 For any algorithm you can also add an implementation for other users to see and download, which in principle can be any format (such as a plain .py python file or a .ipynb jupyter notebook).
-However, these implementations can also be used and executed as [jobs](##Jobs-(Prototype-Feature)).
+However, these implementations can also be used and executed as [jobs](#jobs-prototype-feature).

 In future updates of the platform, it will also be possible to provide implementations in different ways, such as a remote git repository.